kahramanumut/pacific-task/README.md

 - **📊 Logging and Monitoring**: Implement structured logging using **Serilog** and integrate monitoring tools like **Grafana** for better observability.
 - **📦 Database Migrations**: Use **Entity Framework** migrations or a similar tool to manage database schema changes in a production environment.
 - **🛡️ Exception Management**: Implement a global exception handling mechanism using middleware to catch and log unhandled exceptions.
 Ensure proper user-friendly error messages and avoid exposing internal details.
 You can use Serilog or NLog for structured logging, and consider returning standardized error responses (e.g., with HTTP status codes and clear error messages).
 Additionally, implementing retry policies (e.g., using Polly) for transient faults can improve reliability.
+- **🐳 Dockerization for Production**: To prepare the Pacific Task project for a production environment, it can be Dockerized to ensure consistency and scalability across different platforms.

 ## 🎯 Conclusion